panda7789/docs.cs-cz/docs/framework/unmanaged-api/profiling/icorprofilercallback-remotingclientreceivingreply-method.md

 ms.assetid: 15cfc300-8231-4ecb-9a04-19851c3eb484
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: ff18d52091ca75152c20667d1ec1b024f44d6129
+ms.openlocfilehash: e25cbfabc10da0c7b1095a956583bb5c7450dba9
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67782921"
+ms.locfileid: "74445804"
 ---
 # <a name="icorprofilercallbackremotingclientreceivingreply-method"></a>ICorProfilerCallback::RemotingClientReceivingReply – metoda
-Oznámí profileru, který je dokončená část vzdálené volání na straně serveru a nyní přijímá klienta a o zpracování odpovědi.
+Notifies the profiler that the server-side portion of a remoting call has completed and the client is now receiving and about to process the reply.

 ## <a name="syntax"></a>Syntaxe